 Think twice before buying new things

 Put simply, if you don’t need it, don’t buy it.
 Everything you buy needs land, water and energy to be made and transported to you.
-You have power in every dollar you spend - use it wisely.
 The best way to reduce waste is to avoid buying new things, buy second hand, reuse items and recycle.
-Putting things in the rubbish bin to go to landfill is the very last resort.
+Why not set yourself a goal and challenge yourself, check out 'buy nothing new month' for some ideas.
+If you do have to buy something or make an investment, consider things like divestment (superannuation, insurance, and banking) and purchasing ethically made and locally produced goods and services.

 Reduce gas